abruno06/IoT/ESP8266/README.md

         "topic": {
-            "publish": "<pub topic>", // default publish topic "subscribe": "<sub topic>", // board will listen to topic /<subscribe>/<board.id> for incoming order "broadcast": "<sub broadcast topic>", // to send ,essage to all sensors "register":"sensors", //send message about the sensor
+            "publish": "<pub topic>", // default publish topic "subscribe": "<sub topic>", // board will listen to topic /<subscribe>/<board.id> for incoming order "broadcast": "<sub broadcast topic>", // to send message to all sensors "register":"sensors", //send message about the sensor
             "unregister":"disconnect"
         },